The Illusion of a Girl – How it really ended

 I’ve also forgiven my parents and continue to heal.
 My process entails self-reflection and different healing modalities like counseling, meditation, medication and exercise.
 Writing about it helps as well.
 I’m not a sad person.
 I’m typically happy and talkative.
 I didn’t let my upbringing kill my wonder for the world.

 For the main stars of The Illusion of a Girl, Jessie and Brian, their story will continue.
 They have lots of drama and issues in their future to resolve and I want them to grow up.
 Their journey will continue just like mine.
-I’m currently writing The Illusion of a Boy and hope to launch it in October of 2020.
+I’m currently writing The Illusion of a Boy and will launch it in June of 2021.
 Thank you for reading.